NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 ## Part 4 - Do this

+Support them
 Emotionally support the learning
 Manage the tension and pressure of this situation.
 It's very vulnerable being in the position of a learner like this.
-Help them come back again next week.
+Help them want to come back again next week.
 Every week.

+Be there for them.
+They're in a very vulnearable situatin where they are failing in public for two hours.
+We are generally not well-practiced experienced ind doing this.

+Your job is to make them feel as safe as possible in an uncomfortable situatin.
+This is where they will be able to learn most effectively without fear of being judged.

+Mary has a lovely phrase which is make them feel held.

+Be interested
+Ask them about themselves, what can they teach you?
+Find out about them as a person, what do they know lots about, be interested! this will lead to you establishing each other as social equals part of a community, and not simply teacher and student.

+Someone who didn't make the website rather than someone who can't the website.

+Building resiliency.

 The world doesn't need another owl website.
 We desperately need more people with the skills to build this website.